Banana shake protein guide for Indian gym-goers - best post-workout drink recipe

 Should I add sugar or honey to my banana shake?

 You do not need to.
 A ripe banana is naturally sweet.
 Adding sugar adds empty calories.
-If you want more sweetness, use dates (adds iron too) or a pinch of cardamom instead.
+If you want more sweetness, use dates (they add iron too) or a pinch of cardamom instead.

 Is banana shake good before sleep?